Periodical vs. annual cicadas

 - 1998.
 This emergence consisted of the brood of 17-year cicadas (known as Brood 4) in western Missouri and a brood of 13-year cicadas (known as Brood 19) over much of the rest of the state.
 It was the two broods’ first convergence (some overlapping territories) since 1777.

 - 2014.
-Another single-brood emergence is expected at the northern edge of the state, but because so little of it will occur within our borders, most Missourians won’t notice it.
+Brood 3 (a 17-year cicada) occurred at the northern edge of the state, but because so little of it occurred within our borders, most Missourians didn't notice it.

 - 2015.
-Brood 4 will emerge again in western Missouri, and so will Brood 23 (a 13-year cicada) in southeastern Missouri.
+Brood 4 will emerge again in western Missouri, and so will Brood 23 in southeastern Missouri.
 Unlike the two converging broods of 1998, the two 2015 broods are widely separated, with no overlap in territory.
+This is the only time during the 21st Century when two Missouri broods emerge in the same year.

-Just a few weeks above ground every 13 years
+Just a few weeks above ground every 13 or 17 years

 - As temperatures warm in late April, immature cicadas (nymphs) open up 1/2-inch-wide holes in the soil surface.